nandac/letterloom/docs/manual.typ

 - `enclosures_title: str`

-  The title of the enclosures or attachments related to the letter sent in as a string.
-This allows the title of the enclosure to be changed from the default `encl:` in cases where the language of the letter is not English.
+  The title of the enclosures or attachments list.
+This allows the title of the enclosure list to be changed from the default `encl:` which is useful when the language of the letter is not English.

   Default: `encl:`